HamayunDev19/q-one-tech-backend/README.md

 ## PORT

-Dekkillz Backend would run on port 8081, if you provide PORT 8081 in .env
+Backend would run on port 8081, if you provide PORT 8081 in .env

 The required PORT can be added in the .env file